 Ok that was probably the least likely word to be followed by an exclamation point but hear me out, there are two phases when it comes to dealing with toxins.

 Phase one is to avoid.
-Which is also what my entire Detox Your Life program is about, avoiding toxins in your diet, home, and beauty routine.
+Which is also what I advocate with my clients, avoiding toxins in your diet, home, and beauty routine.

 When you can’t avoid, then you go to phase two, mitigate the harm.

 And what is the best way to mitigate the harm from radiation?